 Knowledge, attitudes and risk behaviour in relation to HIV/AIDS

 Three studies focused on the impact of drama on knowledge, attitudes and risk behaviour in relation to HIV/AIDS, reporting mixed results.
-The most extensive study was that by Harvey et.al (2000), a randomised community intervention trial involving two over a thousand pupils in seven pairs of secondary schools in South Africa.
+The most extensive study was that by Harvey et al. (2000), a randomised community intervention trial involving two over a thousand pupils in seven pairs of secondary schools in South Africa.
 This investigated the impact of drama on changes in knowledge, attitudes and behaviours concerning HIV/AIDS.
 Ten pairs of schools were selected and randomised to receive the programme (DramAide intervention) or information booklets (booklet intervention).
 Three pairs of schools were excluded from the study due to problems of access and administration.

-A pre-intervention survey was conducted in all the schools followed by a post intervention survey on the same students 6 months after completion of the programme.
+A pre-intervention survey was conducted in all the schools followed by a post-intervention survey on the same students 6 months after completion of the programme.
 Out of 1080 who took part in the pre-intervention survey, 699 (64.7%) were present during the post-intervention round.
 A structured self completion questionnaire focused primarily on attitude determinants for behaviour change including knowledge about HIV/AIDS, attitudes to risk, attitudes towards people with AIDS and preventive behaviour.
 The data analysis focused mainly on attitudes and knowledge and excluded self reported behaviour change.
 It used a grading of three ‘correctness’ scores and the change in mean scores from pre-to post intervention surveys was measured to assess the influence of the intervention.

 The reported results include significant increases in knowledge about HIV/AIDS in the both DramAide and booklet intervention schools with a greater increase that was statistically significant in the former group.
 In relation to attitudes about HIV/AIDS, mean scores increased in the DramAide intervention schools but showed no evidence of change in the booklet intervention schools.
 Analysis of self reported behaviour showed some changes, including increased reported condom use, in students in the DramAide intervention schools although these changes were not statistically significant.
 The authors concluded that drama intervention can lead to significant improvements in knowledge and particularly attitudes to HIV/AIDS.
 They also identified limitations of the study, but the high response rate (over 90%), the consistency of results and the randomised design all contribute to the validity of the findings.